 Please drop us a note and let us know what you're looking for and if you have any questions!
 We'll respond promptly.

-• It's the front half of a two-unit 1905 shotgun home.
+• This is the front half of a two-unit 1905 shotgun home.
 (We live in the back.)

 • About 1,000 square feet, not counting a front porch that's ideal for morning coffee or afternoon cocktail.